Free Materials For ESL Teachers and Learners

 (a) They want signs in English.

-(b) They want signs in German.
+(b) They want signs in their language.

-(c) They want signs in their language.
+(c) They want signs in German.

 (d) They want signs in Spanish.